docarray/docarray/README.md

 ### External storage backends for out-of-memory data

 When your data is too big, storing in memory is probably not a good idea.
-DocArray supports [multiple storage backends](https://docarray.jina.ai/advanced/document-store/) such as SQLite, Weaviate, Qdrant.
+DocArray supports [multiple storage backends](https://docarray.jina.ai/advanced/document-store/) such as SQLite, Weaviate, Qdrant and ANNLite.
 They are all unified under **the exact same user experience and API**.
-Take the above snippet as an example, you will only need to change one line:
+Take the above snippet as an example, you only need to change one line to use SQLite:

 ```python
 da = DocumentArray((Document(text=s.strip()) for s in d.text.split('\n') if s.strip()), storage='sqlite')
                                                                                         ^^^^^^^^^^^^^^^^
 ```

 The code snippet can still run **as-is**.
-Here `DocumentArray(..., storage='sqlite')` indicates that your Documents are now stored in a SQLite database.
 All APIs remain the same, the code after are then running in a "in-database" manner.

 Besides saving memory, one can leverage storage backends for persistence, faster retrieval (e.g. on nearest-neighbour queries).